jkohlin/wordpress-basics/2-ecosystem.md

 ## Ecosystem
-To better understand how Worpress works under the hood, we will begin take a look on the database design.
+To better understand how Worpress works under the hood, we will take a look on the database design.

 When installed, Wordpress creates a set of tables with relationships between eachother.
+One table which will be populated during install is **wp_options**.
+In it, most of the site's settings and configurtion are stored.
+During install it will be populated with default value rows.

-One of the most important table is **wp_posts** where much of your website's content will be located.
+Another table is **wp_posts** where much of the website's content will be located.
 Let's take a closer look on this table's fields and structure:

 ![]({{site.baseurl}}//34.png)